AI Vision Sensor#

 ([AIVision1 v] object [width v])

-Some property values are based off of the detected object’s position in the AI Vision Sensor’s view at the time that the Get object data block was used.
-The AI Vision Sensor has a resolution of 320 by 240 pixels.
+All property values except tagID describe the detected object’s position and size in the VEX IQ AI Vision Sensor’s view at the moment the get object data block was used.
+These values are measured in pixels, based on the sensor’s 320 by 240 pixel resolution.

 Parameter |